infiniteflight/infiniteflight-docs/scenario-editor-manual/editor/configure.md

 **These are required or else the rest of the scenario can't be configured.** This is because states are specific to aircraft.

-This will determine the aircraft and livery that is available when the user first starts the app.
+This will determine the aircraft and livery that is available when the user first starts the scenario.

 Note
 : If the aircraft is only available behind a Pro subscription, the Scenario will only be available to Pro subscribers.